All Episodes

 Remember in the summer of 2020, the 574 riots that killed dozens of Americans, they don't have a committee for this.

-That literally cost billions of property damage that injured thousands of cops.
+That literally cost billions of property damage, that injured thousands of cops.

 No committee for that.

-But remember there were moments when the president was basically begging these cities like Portland and others to take the guard help and restore law and order, but they wouldn't take the guard help.
+But remember, there were moments when the president was basically begging these cities like Portland and others to take the guard help and restore law and order, but they wouldn't take the guard help.

-Well, now, if you really want to get to the bottom of how nine how January 6th happened and what they can do to prevent it from ever happening again, you gotta ask if the president authorized this, and I got the statement from people close to General Milley.
+Well, now, if you really want to get to the bottom of how January 6th happened and what they can do to prevent it from ever happening again, you got to ask if the president authorized this.

 He happens to be traveling abroad, but they did confirm that he recalls those conversations.